 As an international student, you should start the admission process about one year prior to the semester in which you would like to enroll at Mills.
 This will give you plenty of time to learn about Mills and gather the documents you will need to submit your application using the Mills Application or the Common Application.

 In order to receive your Certificate of Eligibility for Nonimmigrant F-1 Student Status I-20, you must complete the following steps:

 Your I-20 will be sent to the mailing address you listed on your application for admission.

 If you are applying as a first-year student, you can choose to take advantage of our early action admission plan.
 By applying under our nonbinding early action admission plan, you can receive a decision from our Admissions Committee in December, but you have until May 1 to make your decision to attend Mills.
 When you submit all the required application materials, just indicate that you are applying under the early action plan and provide all of your remaining documents by November 15.
 Please note that transfer students are not eligible for early action.

-You may be eligible for a Mills academic merit scholarship based on your academic performance and the results of your school examinations and standardized tests.
-Since these scholarships do not meet the total cost of education and living expenses, you will need to meet these remaining costs with your own funds.
+If you are applying as a first-year student, you will be considered automatically for a Mills academic merit scholarship if you submit your admission application and required materials by the normal early action or regular decision deadlines.
+Since these merit scholarships do not meet the total cost of education and living expenses, you will need to meet these remaining costs with your own funds.

 Unfortunately, international students are not eligible for need-based financial aid at Mills.
+Our transfer scholarships require both demonstrated financial need and academic achievement, so international transfer students are not eligible for Mills scholarships.
 For additional questions, please contact your admission counselor using our Connect with a Counselor form or call +1.510.430.2135.